craigsapp/ATON/README.md

   key4: 'value4' }
 ```

-Whitespace before an after a parameter value is removed automatically
+Whitespace before and after a parameter value is removed automatically
 during the conversion process.
 Also notice that multi-line values
 contain an escaped newline character in the translation to a
 JavaScript object.
 Meta entries starting with "@@TYPE" set the data